ChiragDP/Firebase-TODO-List/README.md

 This can be use as offline and online ToDo List.
 When device has no internet connection and you add your todo list. this will keep in your device and it will automatically get sync when device get internet connection.
 You can add / edit / delete your todo list while you are offline.

+# How to setup?

+1. Open terminal window.
+2. Goto your project directory using

+cd "PROJECT_DIRECTORY"
+pod install

+3. Now open ToDo.xcworkspace and build/run project

 # Test Cases:
 - User is online and added new  todo task it reflacted on firebase realtime database.
 - We added new todo list while device is offline.
 When got internet connection this is reflected on firebase realtime database